ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* cut_off_material_handling

 Type defining how cut-off material is used in cut-off areas of this fabric.
-Types: [‘Computed’, ‘Global’, ‘Custom’]
+Types: [‘Computed’, ‘Global’, ‘Custom’].

 <a id="compolyx.Fabric.draping_material_model"></a>